paradoxicalsphere/WorkplaceDAO/SolutionApproach.md

 - Mitigate risks of losing social capital that may be associated with speaking up vocally and passionately
 - Shift social engagement towards increasing cooperation

-Customers may benefit from improved organizational responsiveness and engagement that DAOs may generate.
+Customers may benefit from improved organizational responsiveness and engagement that DAOs may enable.

 <p align="center">
     <img src="https://github.com/paradoxicalsphere/rndao-hackathon-2024/blob/main/images/DAOs%20Within%20Workplaces.png" alt="" title="">